BrianMitchL/brianm.me/src/posts/2021-01-22-eleventy-redirect-from.md

 ## Eleventy Template

 With Eleventy, I was able to replicate this functionality with a single template utilizing the [pagination](https://www.11ty.dev/docs/pagination/) feature with a [before callback](https://www.11ty.dev/docs/pagination/#the-before-callback).
 This lets us reduce the collection of all pages into a list of redirect pairs (the source path and the destination path).
+Because this emits a page for each redirect, it needs to be treated as a full page, so put this in your top-level directory for pages, not in an `_includes` directory.

 Using this template allows for drop-in replacement from the `jekyll-redirect-from` style of creating redirects.
 We are able to check if the value is a string or an array in order to handle one or multiple redirects.